Connect Cultures: Gain New Perspectives on the MENA region

 All new destinations, projects and fees lined up.

-The Health Project, Nour Project and Medicine Project are offered twice a year.
-Application rounds for the project open in October & March.
-The next deadline for the Nour Project is the 30th of March.
+The Health Project, Nour Project, and Medicine Project are offered twice a year.
+Application rounds for the project open in October and March.
+The next deadline for the Nour project is the 23rd of October.

 By going on a Nour Project, you will get the opportunity to experience the MENA region for yourself.
 You will be able to challenge your own biases and prejudices and get a new perspective on the country that you go to.
 Even though you will spend your time in the MENA region volunteering for an NGO, you are not going to change the world through a six-week volunteering project.
 We focus on cross-cultural understanding, so with impact, we mostly mean the impact that you will have on other people through the creation of your experience project.

 In the Netherlands, we will personally guide you to find a project you like and that fits your personal needs and we will help you prepare for your time abroad.
 Abroad, another AIESEC office will be your support system during your experience.

 Read more about the process >

 The Preparation Programme takes place in November and in May.
 It consists of one or multiple preparation days where you will meet the other Nour participants and receive workshops and seminars that will prepare you for your experience abroad.
 This can for example be a lecture about the Arab spring from NOS reporter Jan Eikelboom or a creative writing workshop from National Geographic.